observIQ/bindplane-op-helm/docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue with the owners of this repository before making a change.

-Please note BindPlane OP Helm follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md), please follow it in all your interactions with the project.
+Please note Bindplane Helm follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md), please follow it in all your interactions with the project.

 ## Issue